 - Documentation relating to quality assurance is fragmented.
 Development of a more comprehensive policy document on quality assurance, that is separate from the staff handbook. - How learning outcomes are expressed should be consistent and reflect the core aspirations of the programme more effectively.
 Further, learning outcomes may not be achieved if students make certain choices.
 Review and revise learning outcomes so that there is a consistent level of specificity/ generality, and to ensure that the initial statement ('Upon successful completion...' either ends with 'will be able to:' or 'will have gained'). - Academic staff did not always know all aspects of the College's approach to quality assurance.
-An on-going programme of staff development that ensures full understanding and implementation of quality assurance processes. - The study program should be reviewed and a mandatory thesis, internship, stronger engagement with the industry and integrating sustainability aspects considered. - Improvement of the university website.
+An on-going programme of staff development that ensures full understanding and implementation of quality assurance processes. - Study programμε should be reviewed. - Improvement of the university website.
 In particular more information on the study program (downloadable brochure including information on program structure, content, organization, student body, internship and exchange opportunities, career prospects etc.) and career opportunities should be provided.